-- Fall Spices: Cinnamon, nutmeg, ginger, cloves, or the crowd pleaser pumpkin pie spice.
-Fall spices are a symphony of flavor that instantly say football and falling leaves without saying a word.
+- Fall Spices: Cinnamon, nutmeg, ginger, cloves, or the crowd pleaser pumpkin pie spice. (affiliate link) Fall spices are a symphony of flavor that instantly say football and falling leaves without saying a word.

 - Orange Juice: It’s recommended for a little something special, but if you don’t have it on hand then milk or my personal favorite in baked goods, buttermilk.

 - Butterscotch Chips: Don’t skimp on the chips.
 Cheap chocolate (or butterscotch) doesn’t do anything to enhance your hard work.
 My chocolate chip of choice these days is Guittard. (affiliate link) Not everyone carries it.
 It’s the only reason I go into Whole Foods these days, because here that is the only place I can find it.
 I also highly recommend mixing a little bit of white chocolate in with all my dark chocolate chip recipes, because the balance of the sweet with bitter is amazing.

 As delicious as a home baked pumpkin bread can be, things can go terribly wrong.
 Let’s fix that.

 - Why is my pumpkin bread gummy?
 Recipes like banana bread and pumpkin bread, incorporate as much fruit purée as the batter can handle.
 Too much fruit will throw off the ratio of wet to dry ingredients.
 If there’s not enough flour to absorb the moisture, it leads to a gummy bottom.